 The process begins with your mediator discussing with you the issues which need to be resolved.
 These are often not limited to just the external issues of a divorce but the underlying areas which need to be addressed such as the emotions you are both dealing with, communication, breakdown in trust, how you can approach any discussions with your children and what to say to your friends and family who ask.
-These important areas are often overlooked in the legal process and can lead to long term problems long after the legal process has ended.
+These important areas are often overlooked in the legal process and can lead to long term unresolved conflict and problems long after the legal process has ended.

 I will sit with you both assisting you to identify the issues and help you to consider how each of your options would work in reality.

 Mediation is a safe and controlled way of working through your issues.
 I will make sure of this.
 All of your discussions are ‘without prejudice’ which means that they cannot be seen by the Court or discussed outside of the mediation process.
 The important part for you is that this means you can have a ‘cards on the table’ discussion without fear that you will be held to anything you explore until you are ready.
 It is for both of you to choose whether or not you wish to seek advice from a solicitor and take steps to incorporate your proposals into a Court Order which is binding.

 Mediation usually takes place over a number of sessions, on average between three and five with each session lasting between 90 and 120 minutes.
 If you wish to talk about financial matters, I will also give each of you a comprehensive financial form which will require completion so that any prospective negotiations are undertaken with the full financial facts disclosed.